Introduction

 Research Highlights

-Our research project is focused on developing effective propagation techniques and guidelines that are suitable for our region and can be adapted throughout the United States.
+At Washington State University, we began our tea research project in 2019 with a focus on developing effective propagation techniques and guidelines that are suitable for our region and can be adapted throughout the United States.

 Fact Sheets

-- Growing Tea in the Pacific Northwest: Propagation Protocol (PDF)
+- Growing Tea in the Pacific Northwest: Constructing Mist Chamber

-- Growing Tea in the Pacific Northwest: Constructing Mist Chamber (PDF)
+- Growing Tea in the Pacific Northwest: Propagation Protocol

 Video Tutorials